sfstoolbox/sfs-matlab/README.md

 of Sound Field
 Synthesis](https://github.com/sfstoolbox/sfs-documentation/releases/latest).

-**Attention:** the master branch incorporates already [SOFA](http://sofaconventions.org/) as file format for HRTFs which replaces the old irs file format formerly used by the SFS Toolbox.
+**Attention:** the SFS Toolbox now incorporates [SOFA](http://sofaconventions.org/) as file format for HRTFs which replaces the old irs file format formerly used by the Toolbox.
 If you still need this you should download [the latest version with irs file support](https://github.com/sfstoolbox/sfs/releases/tag/1.2.0).